 Some of the first vessels to be built in the Mahurangi may well have gone unrecorded, since registration was a little haphazard in those times.

-But it is clear that the first shipwrights established themselves after the Mahurangi Purchase of 1841 and before the first land sales in 1852.
+It is clear, however, that the first shipwrights established themselves after the Mahurangi Purchase of 1841 and before the first land sales in 1852.
 They moved in as squatters, presumably with a timber licence, and went to work.
-The first craft of which I can find a record were three built in 1849: Scott’s cutter the William, McDougall’s schooner the Julia, and the schooner Post Boy.
+The first vessels of which I can find a record were three built in 1849: Scott’s cutter William, McDougall’s schooner Julia, and the schooner Post Boy.